Programme Manager (Fight Extreme Inequality)

 Key responsibility includes:

-- Leading the thematic Partnership Assessment Process, identify partners’ capacity development needs, and develop /implement capacity building plans in consultation with Head of Programme.
+- Leading the thematic Partnership Assessment Process, identify partners’ capacity development needs, and develop /implement capacity building plans

 - Monitoring the thematic context on human rights, gender-based violence, social and political issues and governance; identify gaps, and make an appropriate adjustment in the priorities and strategies of programme.